Entry requirements for Indonesia

 Cretya Ubud, restaurant and pool overlooking the rice paddies

 In my most recent trip to Bali (Indonesia), I discovered a place that fascinated me.
-That place is Cretya Ubud, a restaurant with several pools at different levels and with incredible views of the rice fields.
+That place is Cretya Ubud, a restaurant with several pools at different levels and incredible views of the rice fields.

-If you are able to visit all the places mentioned above on your first day in Bali, I recommend visiting this place, you will love it!
+If you are able to visit all the places mentioned above on your first day in Bali, I recommend visiting this place; you will love it!
 The access costs 50,000 IDR.
-The food is a little expensive but it is delicious.
+The food is a little expensive, but it is delicious.

 Hours: 9:00h – 21:00h.

-Day 2.
+Day 2 of this 10-day Bali itinerary.
 Outskirts of Ubud

 Tegallalang is located about 25 minutes north of Ubud.
 I recommend that it be your first stop of the day and that you go as early as possible.
-Not only will there be fewer people, the temperature will also be more pleasant.
+Not only will there be fewer people, but the temperature will also be more pleasant.

 Tirta Empul Temple